abcdesktopio/gpu/README.md

 - chimestrax
 - others 3D applications

-Start more than one graphical container into the host It seems to works
+## Issues

-https://forums.developer.nvidia.com/t/nvidia-gpu-0-failed-to-acquire-modesetting-permission/213267/4
+- Start more than one graphical container into the host https://forums.developer.nvidia.com/t/nvidia-gpu-0-failed-to-acquire-modesetting-permission/213267/4